friendly-traceback/friendly_idle/README.md

 # friendly_idle

-This wll be a customized version of friendly-traceback for Python's IDLE.
+This provides a patched version of IDLE to include friendly/friendly-traceback

-Code to be updated soon.